 The INREV core fund risk profile implies that Vesteda has a relatively low-risk profile since it typically invests in income-producing real estate investments.
 Vesteda employs relatively low levels of leverage and has limited exposure to real estate development.
 A significant and stable proportion of its returns are generated through rental income.
 Overall, Vesteda has a relatively low risk appetite.
 Please see Note 27 of the consolidated financial statements for a description of our financial risk management objectives and policies.

 Vesteda’s risk management framework is described in the section below.

 Vesteda’s risk management activities are overseen by the Risk Committee.
 The Committee’s tasks include, but are not limited to:

-Making method(s) and techniques available that support line management in risk management of Operational Risks.
+Making method(s) and techniques available that support line management in the risk management of Operational Risks;

 Providing insight into the risk profile of the organisation.

-The Risk Committee is chaired by the CFO, who is already charged with risk management at Vesteda.
-Other members of the Risk Committee include the COO, the Corporate Secretary/General Counsel, the Business Control Manager, the D&I Manager and the Compliance Officer.
+The Risk Committee is chaired by the CFO, who is charged with risk management at Vesteda.
+Other members of the Risk Committee include the COO, the General Counsel, the Business Control Manager, the D&I Manager and the Compliance Officer.
 The Internal Audit Manager also joins the meetings of the Risk Committee but is not a member of the Risk Committee.
 A Risk Charter defines the roles and responsibilities, the tasks, authorities and reporting requirements of the Risk Committee.
-The Risk Charter was approved by the Management Board in November 2020.
+The Risk Charter was last updated and approved by the Management Board in October 2022.

 The scope of risk management